 About the course

 This 6 week course is for students of all levels - beginners are extremely welcome.
-You will explore the fundamentals of yoga & meditation in a relaxed, non judgmental environment where you'll be encouraged to go at your own pace.
-The course is taught by Yoga & Mindfulness teacher Kristina Cavit who believes that yoga is for everybody and is passionate about making yoga accessible for everyone.
+You will explore the fundamentals of yoga & meditation in a relaxed, non judgemental environment where you'll be encouraged to go at your own pace.
+We believe that yoga is for everybody and is passionate about making yoga accessible for everyone.
 She loves teaching beginners & creating a safe, welcoming fun space.
-Kristina focuses on how yoga poses feel, rather than how they look.
+We focus on how yoga poses feel, rather than how they look.

 This class will help you develop physical and mental strength, flexibility & vitality.
 Each class will include mindfulness meditation to develop calm & focus.